walker-herndon/walker-herndon.github.io/Supervisor Meetings/Week 13 Meeting Minutes.md

 	- gives more detailed explanation for using in jupyter notebook
 	- still want to streamline the installation process with some sort of install script if possible and eventually potentially publish library to pip for easy access?
 - working on building out wrapper functions for the matching
-	- made some utility functions for converting from an image path to the key format used by the tool, or converting the key back to the image path (might not be needed)
+	- made utility function for converting from an image path to the key format used by the tool
+		- should make it easier to create a wrapper where the user can just pass in an image file to match and that can be converted into a key to pass to the matcher automatically
 	- need to figure out how exactly I want to approach wrapping the other functionality
 		- some of this depends on exactly what I find the best workflow to be once the matcher algorithms are in a good place
+			- like maybe run astroalign to get top 5 matches, then run groth to get top match?
+			- Or maybe the workflow is to run astroalign to get top 5, then have another function to automatically display the top 5 matches alongside the query image for manual matching
+				- with this approach also think about displaying actual fish image vs spot image, or both?